Meet the team

 • Read Shireane McKinnie's Bio

-An Honorary Fellow of Engineers Australia, she leads national working groups in Cyber Engineering and is an active mentor and STEM supporter who is committed to shaping new talent and professional expertise in emerging fields of engineering.
+Shireane is a highly accomplished leader in acquisition and sustainment of complex, high technology Defence systems, in aerospace, maritime and land environments.
+As an Honorary Fellow of Engineers Australia, she leads national working groups in Cyber and Artificial Intelligence Engineering, and is an active mentor and STEM supporter who is committed to shaping new talent and professional expertise in emerging fields of engineering.

 Craig Roy